-It’s mid-July, and the sun’s rays are out in full force.
-For most people, summer is a time for frolics and picnics and mid-day strolls.
+June is just around the corner and hopefully that means a return to frolicking, picnics and mid-day stroll in the sunshine.
 For those of us with fair, sensitive skin, however, it can be a season of fearful hibernation: “Do we really need to go to the store now, honey?
 It’s NOON.
 Why don’t we wait until…I don’t know…midnight?”
 Everything feels like an ordeal.
 And heaven forbid there is an actual beach trip involved.
 It’s all just so exhausting.

 Because here’s the thing with fair skin: it burns easily, so you have to protect it.
 It also irritates easily, which means all of those fancy products that are supposed to protect your skin from the evil that is The Sun also cause Lord knows how many different types of rashes and breakouts and inflammation and Oh Dear God.
 How on earth is a girl supposed to cope with such madness?

 The fact of the matter is, living and functioning in this crazy world can be tough.
 There will be challenges.
 Protecting your skin shouldn’t be one of them.

 The good news: there are actually some pretty simple things you can do to have a safe, burn-free, breakout-free summer.
 Let’s talk about some of them.

 The best rule of thumb when it comes to sensitive skin, even in the summertime: Keep It Simple.
 If you find yourself following a five-step skin care regimen every morning before leaving the house, you are doing something wrong.
 Stop it.
 Try to whittle your products down to two, three at the most– and that includes the final application of sunscreen.
 The final breakdown might look something like this:

 Step 1- Cleanser